 Our Pre-Pharmacy Advantage Program brings current PharmD and pre-pharmacy students together.
 You will have access to opportunities, resources and support systems throughout your time at Pacific.

 Earn your PharmD in as few as five years.
-Based on academic standings, you will be placed in one of three pathways, completing your PharmD in five, six or seven years.
+Based on academic standings, you will be placed in one of three pathways, completing your PharmD in five or six years.

 Two years of undergraduate study followed by three years of study in the professional PharmD program.